Neutron Network

 OpenStack Network Types

 Logical network information is stored in the database.
-It’s the role of plugins and agents to extract the data and carry out the necessary low-level functions to pin the virtual network, enabling instance connectivity.
+Plugins and agents extract the data and carry out the necessary low-level functions to pin the virtual network, enabling instance connectivity.
 For example, the Open vSwitch agent converts information in the Neutron database to Open vSwitch flow while maintaining the local flows to match the network design following topology changes.
 Agents and plugins build the network based on the logical data model.
 The screenshot below illustrates the agent-to-host installation.

 openstack network types

-Neutron consists of 4 elements that form the foundation for OpenStack Network Types.
-The configuration consists of the following entities – Networks, Subnets, and Ports.
+Neutron consists of four elements that form the foundation for OpenStack Network Types.
+The configuration consists of the following entities: Networks, Subnets, and Ports.
 A network is a standard Layer 2 broadcast domain in which subnets and ports are assigned.
-A subnet is an IPv4 or IPv6 address block ( IPAM – IP Address Management) posted to a network.
+A subnet is an IPv4 or IPv6 address block ( IPAM—IP Address Management) posted to a network.

-A port is a connection point with properties similar to a physical port, except that it is virtual.
+A port is a connection point with properties similar to those of a physical port, except that it is virtual.
 Ports have media access control addresses ( MAC ) and IP addresses.
-All port information is stored in the Neutron database used by plugins/agents to stitch and build the virtual infrastructure.
+All port information is stored in the Neutron database, which plugins/agents use to stitch and build the virtual infrastructure.

-Neutron networks enable core networking and the potential for a lot more once the appropriate extension and plugin are activated.
+Neutron networks enable core networking and the potential for much more once the appropriate extension and plugin are activated.
 Extensions enhance plugins to provide additional network functionality.
-Due to its pluggable architecture, Neutron can be extended with 3rd party open-source or proprietary products, for example, an SDN OpenDaylight controller for advanced centralized functionality.
+Due to its pluggable architecture, Neutron can be extended with third-party open-source or proprietary products, for example, an SDN OpenDaylight controller for advanced centralized functionality.

 While Neutron does offer an API for network interaction, it does not provide an API to manage the network.
 Integrating an SDN controller with Neutron enables a centralized viewpoint and management entity for the entire network infrastructure, not just individual pieces.